Sergei Yushenkov: Political career

-His political party, Liberal Russia, was officially formed on October 22, 2002.
-The other initial organizers of this party before its registration were Vladimir Golovlyov, Viktor Pokhmelkin, and controversial businessman Boris Berezovsky.
-Vladimir Golovlyov was assassinated on 21 August 2002 (his killers were never found), and Boris Berezovsky was expelled, presumably on the request of State authorities who refused to register the party, and possibly due to tensions between the initial organizers of the party.
+His political party, Liberal Russia, was officially formed on 22 October 2002.
+The other initial organizers of the party before its registration were Vladimir Golovlyov, Viktor Pokhmelkin, and businessman Boris Berezovsky.
+Golovlyov was assassinated on 21 August 2002, and Berezovsky was expelled, possibly at the request of state authorities who refused to register the party, and possibly due to tensions with the other organizers.

 Investigation of Russian apartment bombings

 Yushenkov was vice chairman of the Sergei Kovalyov commission formed to investigate the Russian apartment bombings, and his views that the Russian Federal Security Service (FSB) had orchestrated the bombings to generate public support for the Chechen War were similar to those of journalist David Satter, a Johns Hopkins University and Hoover Institute scholar.
 During his visit to the United States in April 2002, Yushenkov described a secret order issued by Boris Yeltsin to initiate the Second Chechen War, according to Alexander Goldfarb The order was issued in response to a demand from 24 Russian governors that the then-unpopular Yeltsin should transfer all state powers to Prime Minister Vladimir Putin.
-Yeltsin's order was dated September 23, 1999, the same day that FSB operatives were caught red-handed while planting a bomb in an apartment complex in the city of Ryazan (after which the sequence of bombings in several Russian cities suddenly stopped).
-The next day, Vladimir Putin began the military campaign in Chechnya.
+Yeltsin's order was dated 23 September 1999, the same day that FSB operatives were caught red-handed while planting a bomb in an apartment complex in the city of Ryazan (after which the sequence of bombings in several Russian cities abruptly stopped).
+The next day, Putin began the Second Chechen War.
 According to Yushenkov, Putin's rise to power represented a successful coup d'état organized by the FSB.

 On 5 March 2002, Yushenkov flew to the premier of the documentary film Assassination of Russia in London.
 The film described Russian apartment bombings as a terrorism act committed by Russian state security services.
-He announced that his party Liberal Russia is going to distribute copies of the film around the country to demonstrate "how the secret services deceived Russian citizens".
+He announced that his party Liberal Russia was to distribute copies of the film around the country to demonstrate "how the secret services deceived Russian citizens".
 Although some copies were confiscated by Russian Customs, tens of thousands of copies of the film were smuggled and distributed in Russia.

 Investigation of Moscow theatre hostage crisis

 Yushenkov also investigated the alleged involvement of the FSB in staging the Moscow theatre hostage crisis through their agent provocateur Khanpash Terkibaev, the only hostage taker who left the theater alive and allegedly guided the terrorists to the theater.
-In the beginning of April 2003 former FSB Aleksander Litvinenko gave information about Terkibaev ("the Terkibaev file") to Sergei Yushenkov when he visited London.
-Yushenkov passed this file to Anna Politkovskaya.
+In the beginning of April 2003 former FSB Aleksander Litvinenko gave information about Terkibaev ("the Terkibaev file") to Yushenkov when he visited London.
+He passed this file to Anna Politkovskaya.

-A few days later Yushenkov was assassinated.
+A few days later, Yushenkov was assassinated.
 Terkibaev was killed later in a car crash in Chechnya.
 While flying south in September 2004 to help negotiate with those who had taken over a thousand hostages in a school in Beslan (North Ossetia), Politkovskaya fell violently ill and lost consciousness after drinking tea.
-She had reportedly been poisoned, with some accusing the former Soviet secret police poison facility.
+She had reportedly been poisoned, with some accusing the former Soviet secret police poison facility of involvement.